 Visit surharwood.com to discover the completed and upcoming projects.

 The reconstruction of the De Lotbinière fire station began in the spring of 2022.
 It will take approximately 15 months.
 The City is receiving $4.5 million in financial assistance from the Ministère des Affaires municipales et de l'Habitation (MAMH).
 This is a major project included in the 2020 > 2025 strategic plan under the umbrella project "Revitalizing the Harwood neighbourhood".
+The building should be operational by the end of 2023.

 Over the next few years, the landscape of Vaudreuil-Dorion will be transformed with the arrival of the new Vaudreuil-Soulanges Hospital.
 This largescale healthcare facility, with 404 beds, has raised a number of questions.
 The Centre intégré de santé et de services sociaux de la Montérégie-Ouest (CISSSMO) has therefore created a Web space dedicated to the Vaudreuil-Soulanges Hospital project in order to keep citizens informed of the latest news on the construction of the future hospital.